Project Description

 Current Data Sets

-The ICOW project is currently involved in collecting data on four types of issues: territorial, river, maritime, and regime claims.
+The ICOW project is actively involved in collecting data on three types of issues: territorial, river, maritime, and identity claims.
 Each of these data sets is addressed in a separate page on this web site:

 Supplementary Data Sets